ismo-karkkainen/datalackey/README.md

 # What is datalackey?

-One day I figured I had written enough code that stores data just because I have to store it someplace while it is being tossed around.
-Take a JSON object, pass it to datalackey and it splits it by using key as data label and the value as data.
-You can instruct datalackey to take labels and contruct a JSON object, allowing re-naming of the labels to whatever the program is expecting.
+Datalackey stores data, runs programs, passes data to them, and stores data coming from the programs.
+Each data input and output is a JSON object.
+Each data output get split at top level so that each key is used as data label and each value is the data itself.

+When passing data to programs, you can map labels to keys you want, and the key/value pairs are passed to the program in one JSON object.
+In the order you specified in the command.

 This is not in any way a database or anything like that.
 You could write a couple scripts to gather file contents into single JSON object and pass